Mor Consulting Ltd. is a high tech research and development consultancy owned by Ian Ozsvald based in Brighton (UK), near London.

 StrongSteam AI and data mining API for web and mobile developers (2011 - 2012, defunct now)

-Our forthcoming StrongSteam.com API exposes many of our tools for use by non-AI developers over a simple web interface.
+Our (now dead) StrongSteam.com API exposes many of our tools for use by non-AI developers over a simple web interface.
 The goal is to let web and mobile developers develop powerful algorithms without having to go through the time consuming process of learning new libraries (along with compiling, supporting and integrating them!), backed by a scaleable web service.
 Follow us on Twitter via @StrongSteamAPI.

 See these example videos showing the first API for noisy OCR (optical character recognition) matching which removes the needs for QR Codes.